frankko/Place-Linked-Bitmap/README.md

 If you don’t use Photoshop (or Pixelmator, or Acorn, or etc), I envy you.
 But you still might want to give this a try, and here’s why:

 As of Sketch 3.4, an artboard can’t be turned into a symbol.
 You can, of course, export an artboard as a bitmap.
-See where I’m going with this?
-Export the artboard and place the bitmap of the artboard in your .sketch file.
+So export the artboard and place the bitmap of the artboard in your .sketch file.
 Then, after you edit and re-export the original artboard, “Update All Bitmaps…”

-**Extra Credit:** Have you heard of [SketchTool](http://www.sketchapp.com/tool/), Bohemian Coding’s command line utility for exporting assets from Sketch?
-A shell script can be made to automate the exporting of artboards using SketchTool.
-If your artboard exporting is automated, you’ll just need to periodically “Update All Bitmaps…”

 ### So How Does This Work?